-If You’re Telling People There’s a Dot in Your Gmail Address, You’re Wasting Your Time | Reader's Digest
+If You’re Telling People There’s a Dot in Your Gmail Address, You’re Wasting Your Time

 For example, the e-mail address [email protected] could be entered as [email protected] or [email protected], and the message will still reach the intended recipient.

 Although this has been true since Gmail’s conception, many people still don’t know about Google’s little rule.
-Make sure to knock out these annoying e-mail habits you have, too.
+Make sure to knock out these annoying e-mail habits you have, as well.

 As for the other e-mail providers?
-The location of the dots matters for e-mails on Microsoft Outlook, Yahoo Mail, Apple iCloud.
-Dots don’t matter for Facebook, and dots aren’t used at all for Twitter handles.
+The location of the dots matters for e-mails on Microsoft Outlook, Yahoo Mail, and Apple iCloud.
+Dots don’t matter for Facebook, and they aren’t used at all for Twitter handles.

-Plus, even non-Gmail users should take note: If you have one of these 711 million e-mail addresses, you need to change your password immediately.
+And by the way, if you have one of these 711 million e-mail addresses, you need to change your password immediately—regardless of your e-mail provider,

 [Source: Business Insider]